hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/intro.md

-# OpenFaaS on Kubernetes #

 <img align="right" src="./assets/openfaas.png">

-[OpenFaaS](https://www.openfaas.com/) is a framework for building serverless functions with Docker and Kubernetes which has first class support for metrics.
+[OpenFaaS](https://www.openfaas.com/) is a framework for building serverless functions with Docker and Kubernetes which has first-class support for metrics.
 Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 ## Key Features ##